 Templeton, CA 93465

 In addition to certification in both equine and canine bodywork and massage,I am a graduate of both the large and small animal acupressure programs at Tallgrass Animal Acupressure Institute.
-I am also a graduate of Novato Institute of Hanna Somatic Education for both equines and people.
+Elise is a graduate of Novato Institute of Hanna Somatic Education for both equines and people.
 I also offer Bemer therapy treatments for horses, dogs and people.

 Pawfectly Balanced Animal Acupressure